Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Electromagnetism.md

 **Making electricity, and using it to spin a motor.** - Generate electricity and learn all about how it works!

-Last initially checked on 2025-02-08 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 2025-02-XX by XXX (XXX@cam.ac.uk)
+Last initially checked on 2025-02-08 by Timothy Wong (chw55@cam.ac.uk) and double-checked on 2025-02-08 by Lachlan Rooney (lgmr2@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->